 - Evaluate these ideas and develop them.
 Team members discuss each idea in detail and identify the costs.
 They review all the possible risks and choose the most relevant and suitable ideas.
 Once ideas that make sense are identified, it’s time to work with them.
 Your value engineering team develops the options and passes them back to the project team.
 These ideas should be thoroughly explained so that project owners and stakeholders can understand them.

 - Present improvements.
 At this stage, the ideas are presented to stakeholders.
 The best salesperson is responsible for the presentation.

-During this analysis, an engineer discovers that there should be three different sizes of nuts and bolts and it takes time to insert them.
-The specialist finds out that after a redesign of the casing it’s necessary to use only one size of the bolt with threaded bolt holes and nuts aren’t needed.
+During this analysis, an engineer discovers that there should be three different sizes of nuts and bolts and that it takes time to insert them.
+The specialist finds out that after a redesign of the casing, it’s necessary to use only one size of the bolt with threaded bolt holes, and nuts aren’t needed.
 As a result, the manufacturer can see clear savings in time and costs.

 By doing a value analysis, companies can receive information about the out-of-date practices businesses use and replace them with new approaches that will bring visible results.
-That’s why many businesses use this technique.
+That’s why many companies use this technique.

 - This article covers the definition, phases, advantages, and disadvantages of value analysis.

 - This article explains the six steps of value analysis.